Iambiswajit-C/digitalsparkhq/services/seo/index.md

       "name": "Do you provide Local SEO for UK businesses?", "acceptedAnswer": {
         "@type": "Answer",
         "text": "Yes.
-We optimize Google Business Profiles, maps rankings, and local searches to help UK businesses dominate their city and regional markets."
+We specialize in Local SEO for UK and international businesses.
+This includes optimizing your Google Business Profile, improving map rankings, managing citations, building local backlinks, and targeting city-specific keywords so customers in your area can easily find and contact you."
       }
     },
     {
       "@type": "Question",
-      "name": "Do you guarantee rankings?",
+      "name": "Do you guarantee #1 rankings on Google?", "acceptedAnswer": {
-      "acceptedAnswer": {
         "@type": "Answer",
-        "text": " No ethical agency guarantees rankings.
-Instead, we focus on proven strategies that consistently improve traffic, visibility, and leads."
+        "text": "No ethical SEO agency can guarantee specific rankings — and anyone who does is likely using risky tactics.
+Instead, we focus on proven, white-hat strategies that steadily improve your visibility, traffic quality, and conversions.
+Our goal is consistent business growth, not temporary ranking tricks."
       }
     },
     {
       "@type": "Question",
-      "name": "Will I receive reports and updates?", "acceptedAnswer": {
+      "name": " What kind of reporting and updates will I receive?", "acceptedAnswer": {
         "@type": "Answer",
-        "text": "Absolutely.
-You receive clear monthly reports with rankings, traffic, conversions, and actionable insights."
+        "text": "You’ll receive clear monthly reports that show keyword rankings, traffic growth, conversions, and actionable insights.
+We explain everything in simple terms so you understand exactly how your investment is performing, along with next steps to improve results further."
+      }
+    },
+    {
+      "@type": "Question",
+      "name": "Is SEO better than paid ads for my business?", "acceptedAnswer": {
+        "@type": "Answer",
+        "text": "SEO and paid ads serve different purposes.
+Paid ads deliver quick wins, while SEO builds long-term, cost-effective traffic.
+Many businesses see the best results by combining both — using ads for immediate leads and SEO for sustainable growth.
+We help you choose the right mix based on your goals and budget."
+      }
+    },
+    {
+      "@type": "Question",
+      "name": "How do you choose the right keywords for my business?", "acceptedAnswer": {
+        "@type": "Answer",
+        "text": "We conduct in-depth keyword research based on search intent, competition, and commercial value.
+Instead of chasing vanity traffic, we target keywords that attract people ready to enquire, book, or buy — ensuring your SEO efforts generate real revenue, not just clicks."
       }
     }
   ]